GE is shrinking itself even further

 The quickly shrinking General Electric is on the verge of getting much smaller.

 Cash-strapped GE (GE) revealed plans on Tuesday to spin off its health care business and sell its stake in oil and gas company Baker Hughes (BHGE).
-GE plans to use the proceeds to pay down the mountain of debt piled on its balance sheet.
+GE plans to use the proceeds to pay down a mountain of debt accumulated from years of poorly timed deals.

 The announcement comes on the first day in 110 years that GE will not be in the Dow Jones Industrial Average.
 GE was replaced by Walgreens Boots Alliance (WBA) in the elite 30-stock index Tuesday.